On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Main Result on Robust Optimal Control

 \section{Main Result on Robust Optimal Control}

 The theorem below, establishes the existence and uniqueness of an optimal robust nonlinear controller~$K^* \in {\cal K}$ and characterizes it with an explicit formula.
 Although there are~$2^n-1$ nonlinear controllers gains associated with the nodes, the theorem tells us that at each stage~$k$, there are only~$k+1$ possible values of for the optimal robust nonlinear gain~$K_k^*(X)$.
-Summing up these numbers across all stages, we see that the total number of nonlinear gains to be calculated is~$1+2+\ldots+n=n(n+1)/2$; i.e., the computational burden increases quadratically in~$n$ rather than exponentially.
-It should also be noted that the time between coin flips is suitability large, the controller in the theorem below can be implemented ``dynamically'' with no need to pre-compute the optimal nonlinear gains~$K_k^*(\bar X)$ below.\\ \\
+Summing up these numbers across all stages, we see that the total number of nonlinear gains to be calculated is~$1+2+\ldots+n=n(n+1)/2$; i.e., the computational burden of finding all gains $K_k(X)$ increases quadratically in~$n$ rather than exponentially.
+On the other hand, if the time between consecutive coin flips is suitably large, the controller in the theorem below can be implemented ``dynamically'' with no need to pre-compute the optimal nonlinear gains~$K_k^*(\bar X)$.\\ \\